Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Gentle 'happy air' to ease anxiety

-Inhalation sedation uses a safe oxygen and nitrous oxide mix to help anxious adult patients feel calm and relaxed, wearing off quickly afterwards.
+• Inhalation sedation (“happy air”) uses a safe oxygen and nitrous oxide mix to help anxious adult patients feel calm and relaxed, wearing off within minutes so there’s no lasting effect on the rest of your day.

-Ideal for mild to moderate anxiety.
 Perfect for patients who find dental treatment stressful but don’t need the deeper sedation of IV or oral options.
-Takes the edge off beautifully for most nervous patients.
+It takes the edge off beautifully for most nervous patients.

 IV Sedation in Leeds